 The loose tiles are frequently found on the surfaces where the grout has been removed.
 If you can find one, use a chisel to remove it.

-Remove Tiles From Wall
+7. Remove Tiles from the Wall

 To begin, parallelize the walls and tiles using a chisel or a knife.
 Tap the tool on the wall with a hammer to separate the tiles.
 You may need to peel it off in two or three places if it’s securely stuck.
 You can use an air chisel to loosen the tiles if they break instead of loosening.